 Are you ready to experience Uganda differently?
 Have you booked your 4×4 rental car in Uganda that you are to use during your expedition?
 Wondering where to go and which trip to take?
 Here are the best 4 long drive road trips that you should look at;

-The other destination for a road trip is the Eastern Uganda; not only the great scenery, eastern Uganda is a must visit destination especially for a road trip safari in Uganda.
+The other destination for a road trip is Eastern Uganda; not only the great scenery but eastern Uganda is also a must-visit destination especially for a road trip safari in Uganda.
 Here the mighty Nile begins its epic journey north.
 You will enjoy mountain Elgon which is famous for mountain hiking as well as the viewing of the Sipi falls.
-This region also offers a charming and friendly base on the shores of Lake Victoria where the travellers can spend a few days or more as they enjoy the chilled atmosphere.
+This region also offers a charming and friendly base on the shores of Lake Victoria where the travelers can spend a few days or more as they enjoy the chilled atmosphere.
 The main attractions in this region that you will enjoy on your road trip include; Ngamba Island common for the chimpanzees, Source of the Nile, Mpanga forest reserve, Mountain Elgon national park, Nyero rock painting as well as Makanaga wetland.

 The road trip to Uganda won’t be complete without visiting the Northern part of Uganda.
 This is mainly a journey to the Karamong people who live in Kidepo National Park.
-This is a two to three day journey that takes you through some of the most stunning scenery in the country.
-You get to enjoy the plains filled with tall jagged peaks and fields ablaze with the sun flowers.
-You will enjoy the Karamonjong people.
+This is a two to the three-day journey that takes you through some of the most stunning scenery in the country.
+You get to enjoy the plains filled with tall jagged peaks and fields ablaze with the sunflowers.
+You will enjoy the Karamojong people.
 This is the main highlight of the journey for most of the pastoral herders that are known for their traditional dress.